Careless03/kingdom_builder/README.md

         </tr>
         <tr>
             <td>Forest</td>
             <td>Resource Terrain.
 These squares can be harvested for wood.
-You can tear it down and make it a pln Terrain for 3 wood, or you can harvest for 1 wood, leaving it as fst Terrain.</td>
+You can tear it down and make it a Plain Terrain for 3 wood, or you can harvest for 1 wood, leaving it as Forest Terrain.</td>
         </tr>
         <tr>
             <td>Plains</td>